 I’m not talking about people who give up gluten or some other food simply because they’ve heard it will help them lose weight (thanks but no thanks, Lady Gaga).

-But for those people who deal with true food allergies, sensitivities, and celiac, I think this ruling opens up the conversation in a new and impactful way.
+But for those people who deal with true food allergies (peanuts and shellfish, for example), sensitivities (such as gluten), and celiac, I think this ruling opens up the conversation in a new and impactful way.
 It astonishes me how many people still don’t understand the seriousness and pervasiveness of food intolerances.
 Clearly, the Lesley University outcome will raise the awareness factor, and it remains to be seen how it impacts other food providers, like restaurants.

 What's your experience with food intolerance?
 Is calling it a disability helpful or not?